leggetter/realtime-internet-apps/slides.md

 ---

+class: top

 # Realtime Apps in 2015
+--

+* Communication Patterns
+* Use Cases

 ???
-In a great place to be able to innovate.
+We're in a great position to be able to innovate.
 So what's being built and with what?
 This is software - these are my opinions.
 You can achieve similar things in different ways.

 ---

-class: top trans-h
+## Simple Messaging

+* Notifications & Signalling

+---

 background-image: url(./img/itv-news-may-2014.png)

-# Notifications & Signalling

 ---